ecadlabs/taquito/packages/taquito-signer/README.md

 ### Using a testnet faucet key

-To load a faucet key (available from https://faucet.tzalpha.net/) for working a public testnet use the `importKey` function. can do so as follows:
+To load a faucet key (available from https://faucet.tzalpha.net/) for working a public testnet use the `importKey` function.
+You can do so as follows:

 ```js
 import { TezosToolkit } from '@taquito/taquito';